Aug 27, 2020

 [DOUGLAS HOFSTADTER: Radiolab is produced by WNYC.]

-[GREG WARNER: And distributed by NPR.
-And also thanks to transom.org whose series on translation in radio stories got me thinking about some of these stories.]
+[GREG WARNER: And also thanks to Transom.org whose series on translation in radio stories got me thinking about some of these stories.]

 [DOUGLAS HOFSTADTER: Okeydoke.
 Thanks, bye.]